aspiaspace/earthPT/README.md

-[nanoGPT](https://github.com/karpathy/nanoGPT), and has been altered so that it is usable for time series data. `train.py` reproduces [EarthPT-700M](https://arxiv.org/abs/2309.07207) when trained on 14B time series 'tokens' of ClearSky EO data on the TL UK National Grid tile.
-When run, `train.py` takes ~5 days to achieve Chinchilla completion on a single 8xA100 40GB node.
+[nanoGPT](https://github.com/karpathy/nanoGPT), and has been altered so that it is usable for time series data. `train.py` reproduces [EarthPT-700M](https://arxiv.org/abs/2309.07207) when trained on 14B time series 'tokens' of ClearSky EO data within the TL UK National Grid tile.
+When run, `train.py` takes ~5 days to achieve Chinchilla 🐭 completion on a single 8xA100 40GB node.
 Within `train.py` you will find ~300-line boilerplate training loop and within `model.py` you will find a ~300-line GPT model definition with an MLP tokeniser and a regressive loss.